LIS

 5. Create or build original displays using alcoholic beverages only.

 B. Prohibited acts.
-A manufacturer, importer, bottler, broker, or wholesaler, or its representative, may not:
+No manufacturer, importer, bottler, broker, or wholesaler, or representative may:

 a.
 When the products of one manufacturer, importer, bottler, broker, or wholesaler have been erroneously placed in the area previously assigned by the retailer to another manufacturer, importer, bottler, broker, or wholesaler; or